Rayurn/assembly-delayloop/README.md

 -h/--help       Display usage, and information on the commandline flags.
 ```
 When using time and frequency, units are required while SI-prefixes are optional.
 Units for time are seconds(s), minutes(min),
 hours(h) and days(d); frequency is in Hz.
-SI-prefixes are available from femto to Peta.
+SI-prefixes are available from femto to Peta (for micro, instead of 'μ' use 'u').

 ## Building